JikokuAice/freeCodeCamp/docs/how-to-contribute-to-the-codebase.md

    nothing to commit, working directory clean
    ```

-   If you got different message, then you aren't on main or your working directory isn't clean, resolve any outstanding files/commits and checkout `main`:
+   If you got a different message, then you aren't on main or your working directory isn't clean, resolve any outstanding files/commits and checkout `main`:

    ```console
    git checkout main